ndrpnt/ndrpnt.dev/posts/2019-08-31-kubernetes-operators-101/index.md

 date: 2019-08-31
 ---

-Kubernetes is highly extensible and you may already be familiar with some of the [available mechanisms](https://kubernetes.io/docs/concepts/extend-kubernetes/extend-cluster/#extension-points).
-This post will introduce you to the [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) concept and provide an overview of what’s at your disposal to write one.
+Kubernetes is highly extensible and you may already be familiar with some of the [available mechanisms][kube-extension].
+This post will introduce you to the [Operator][kube-operator] concept.
+Another one will follow with an overview of what’s at your disposal to write one.

 This article assumes basic knowledge of Kubernetes' inner workings.
-The [official Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/components/) is a great starting point to learn about these.
+The [official Kubernetes documentation][kube-components] is a great starting point to learn about these.

 ## Operators: Off-the-Shelf Managed Services

 Operators are extensions to the Kubernetes API that seek to automate the management of an application.
-Like human operators, Kubernetes operators have deep operational knowledge and usually handle deployment, scaling, upgrade, as well as recovery from common failures.
+Like human operators,
+Kubernetes operators have deep operational knowledge and usually handle deployment, scaling, upgrade, as well as recovery from common failures.

 > Kubernetes is a platform for building platforms.
 It's a better place to start; not the endgame.
 >